Tobi3010/DIS-Project/README.md

 Notice that the `Now listening on` address may be different on your system.

-Now that it is up and running, heres a quick userguide four our webapp :
+Now that it is up and running, heres a quick userguide for our webapp :

 [ User page ]
 This is a good place to start.